meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 In addition, the `Medication` model contains two methods: one that defines the medication's `slug` attribute and one that will find a medication by its `slug`.

-#### ActiveRecord Validations
+#### Active Record Validations

-I added validations to my models as well using ActiveRecord's built-in validation helper methods.
+I added validations to my models as well using Active Record's built-in validation helper methods.
 Model-level validations are the best way to ensure that only **valid data** is persisted because they are database-agnostic, cannot be bypassed by end users, and are convenient to test and maintain.
-I learned a LOT about ActiveRecord [validations](https://guides.rubyonrails.org/active_record_validations.html) and [associations](https://guides.rubyonrails.org/association_basics.html) by reading through the online documentation.
+I learned a LOT about Active Record [validations](https://guides.rubyonrails.org/active_record_validations.html) and [associations](https://guides.rubyonrails.org/association_basics.html) by reading through the online documentation.
 I feel like I have a much better grasp of those concepts now and will be more prepared for the Rails curriculum.

 For the `User` model, I validated the `presence` of the user's required attributes as well as the `length` of their password and the `uniqueness` of their email address to prevent duplicate accounts from being created.
 I specified to the model to only check for `uniqueness` on creation because when a user tries to log in I don't want an error message saying that the email is already associated with an account because, duh it's the user's account!
 For the `Medication` model, I validated the `presence` of the medication's required attributes (one of which is boolean so I had to use different options for this validation).
 For the `Reaction` model, I validated the `presence` of the reaction's required attributes.